Jemeni11/Jemeni11/README.md

   -  TextMotion

-     Create videos and GIFs with a dynamic text effect.
+     Create videos and GIFS with a dynamic text effect.
 Just enter your text, choose a style, and generate an animation.

   - SoloShot

-    A camera that recognizes your face and automatically blurs others in photos.
+    A camera that recognises your face and automatically blurs others in photos.

   - StatusCanvas

-    Turn your text into stylish WhatsApp status images.
-Customize fonts, colors, and layouts, bypassing character limits for more expressive updates.
+    Turn your text into stylish WhatsApp status images: Customise fonts, colours, and layouts, bypassing character limits for more expressive updates.

    - Unread

      With Unread, you can mark important messages so they don’t get lost in the chat flood.
-If a recipient reads but forgets to reply, Unread makes sure they don’t forget for long, sending gentle (or not-so-gentle) reminders until they respond.
+If a recipient reads but forgets to reply, Unread ensures they don’t forget for long, sending gentle (or not-so-gentle) reminders until they respond.
 No more missed responses.
 Just better conversations.

 ##### Extensions/Plugins

   - FontCache

-    FontCache is your go-to browser extension for collecting and organizing fonts from any webpage.
-Easily discover fonts in use, pick your favorites, and save them with site and date details.
+    FontCache is your go-to browser extension for collecting and organising fonts from any webpage.
+Easily discover fonts in use, pick your favourites, and save them with site and date details.

   - ChartFlow